pcarion/cleric/README.md

 To build and run this project, you need:

 - Go 1.23.4 or later
-- Fyne toolkit and its dependencies
+- Fyne toolkit and its dependencies - read the [Getting Started with Fyne](https://docs.fyne.io/started/) documentation for more information
-- golangci-lint (for development)

 ## Installation